-The following details apply to the calculated Emergency Planning Zones (EPZs) for this mapped area.
+The following details apply to the Emergency Planning Zones (EPZ) for this mapped area.

 Immediate Reporting

 Name Contact Phone

-or immediate assistance call 9 upport you need, and your loc 11 and provide them with your nam e and contact details, the type of
+and provide them with your name and contact details, the type of

+support you need, and your locati on.

 Regulators

 Local Authorities

 Health Authorities

-Special Area Considerations

-Name Contact Phone